-Due to the polar sun-synchronous orbit of our satellites, each satellite we will pass the poles 16 times per day (every 1.5 hours) and the equator twice a day (every 12 hours).
+Due to the polar sun-synchronous orbit of our satellites, each satellite will pass the poles 16 times per day (every 1.5 hours) and above the same location at the equator twice a day (every 12 hours).
 This means that with one satellite operational, the travel time of a message is as follows:

 - A message is submitted to the Hiberband modem.
 The modem will await the next pass of the satellite, which can take up to 12 hours.

 - The satellite has received the packet and will keep it in store until it can forward it to the ground station, this can take up to 4 hours.